bikramadhikari001/toc/README.md

 ## Logging

 The application logs its activities to a file specified in `config.py`.
 By default, this is set to `toc_processor.log`.
 You can adjust the log level and file name in the configuration file.

+## Performance Considerations

+This version of the project has been optimized to handle large JSON files efficiently:
+- It uses a streaming JSON parser (ijson) to process large files without loading them entirely into memory.
+- Data is written to CSV files in chunks to manage memory usage.
+- Parallel processing is used to speed up file processing.
+- Concurrent requests are used for file size retrieval to improve performance.

 ## Contributing